nickfargo/state/src/state-expression.coffee.md

           if category? and value?
             result[ category ] =
-              if typeof value is 'string' then value else if isArray value then value.slice 0 else clone result[ category ], value
+              if typeof value is 'string' then value else if isArray value then value[..]
+              else clone result[ category ], value
             continue